New Regional Complete Streets Policy to Improve Roads for all users in Southwestern Pennsylvania

 Since 2016, we’ve seen firsthand how Complete Streets Policies help ensure agencies are planning for, funding and constructing transportation projects with all users in mind, and not just drivers.
 These policies can affect everything from operational changes such as maintenance of bike lanes and sidewalks to the planning of new roads.
 A Complete Streets Policy can back up the decisions a municipality makes, as well as offers residents something to point toward to remind decision makers of these values.

 One way we’ll see the real world effects of the new SPC policy will come when decisions are being made regarding the funding of projects.
-For instance, SPC creates the local rules around how projects get picked, so including Complete Streets in this decision making process can incentivize projects that accommodate multiple roadway users, or even the municipalities that have their own Complete Streets Policy.
-Essentially, it can put a thumb on the scale for projects that include all road users.
+For instance, SPC creates the local rules around how projects are ranked and ultimately chosen, so including Complete Streets in this decision making process can incentivize projects that accommodate multiple roadway users, or even the municipalities that have their own Complete Streets Policy.
+Essentially, it can encourage more projects that include all road users and not just drivers.
+This specific policy applies to all projects seeking funding through SPC-administered competitive funding programs for new construction, reconstruction, rehabilitation, repair, maintenance and ongoing operations of roadways, bridges, transit and paratransit infrastructure, on-street sections of trails, and physical changes to other transportation infrastructure via the following competitive funding programs: Congestion Mitigation + Air Quality Improvement Program (CMAQ) ▪ Carbon Reduction Program (CRP) ▪ Transportation Alternatives Set-Aside (TASA) ▪ Smart Transportation for Livable Communities (STLC).

 We’re excited to see where this goes, and we applaud this important step for residents in our region.